BIM September 24, 2025

 • Complex projects such as animations or detailed models require plenty of time and hardware resources for the rendering process.

-• The software can seem very complicated and unintuitive at times, which may be overwhelming for new users.
+• The software seems very complicated and unintuitive at times, which may be overwhelming for new users.

 • Blender’s overall learning curve is extremely high, especially for users that have zero prior experience with modeling/sketching programs.